saahithjanapati/vae-visualizer/README.md

-Variational autoencoders are a spin on this model that their training data with probability distributions instead of plain vectors.
+Variational autoencoders are a spin on this model that represent their training data with probability distributions instead of plain vectors.
 The decoder then samples a vector from this probability distribution, and tries to regenerate the original data with this vector.
 It turns out that this helps the network learn better compressed representations.

 ![Screenshot](https://github.com/saahithjanapati/vae-visualizer/blob/main/images/variationalautoencoder.png)